Bright Knight Icon

 • Set in first season

-SUMMARY: Nick takes Natalie flying.
+Nick takes Natalie flying.

-RECOMMENDATION: Flying stories are a small but notable sub-genre of FK fanfiction, commonly featuring the vampire characters.
+Flying stories are a small but notable sub-genre of FK fanfiction, commonly featuring the vampire characters.
 "Carpe Noctem," however, looks at flying with the wide-eyed wonder of humanity, cajoling Nick to reminisce about his violent first flying experience while ensuring a much safer and more joyful equivalent for Natalie.
-This vibrant first-season friendship story gains piquancy from an undertow of romance and tragedy -- the backwash of later canon -- but muscles that aside with the expectant determination of the early days when Lacroix is dead and every good thing is possible.
+This vibrant first-season friendship story gains piquancy from an undertow of romance and tragedy — the backwash of later canon — but muscles that aside with the expectant determination of the early days when Lacroix is dead and every good thing is possible.

-CHARACTERS: Nick, Natalie
+Nick, Natalie

-Please write an author after reading her story; you may inspire her to write another!
+Please contact an author with feedback after reading her story.
+You may inspire her to write another!
+Your readership and responses are precious.
+Writers depend on readers.